Showing all 19 resultsSorted by latest

 - Turn the key to the “OFF” position and remove it.

-- Within 10 seconds, insert the new key and turn it to the “ON” position for at least 6 seconds.
+- Insert the new key within 10 seconds, then turn it to the “ON” position for at least 6 seconds.

-- Turn the key to the “OFF” position and then try starting the vehicle with the new key.
+- Turn the key to the “OFF” position and test by starting the car.

 - Insert the original key and turn it to the “ON” position.